apache/ignite/modules/direct-io/README.txt

 Direct I/O plugin in Ignite is used for the checkpointing process where the dirty pages in RAM are written to the disk.

-Importing Cloud Module In Maven Project
+Importing Direct I/O Pluging In Maven Project
 -------------------------------------

 If you are using Maven to manage dependencies of your project, you can add Direct IO Module